sav-che/TL-2/Authors/Rusby, Henry Hurd {std. Rusby}.md

-> [!cite] BHL link: this entry starts at [page 997](https://www.biodiversitylibrary.org/item/103624#page/1011/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 997](https://www.biodiversitylibrary.org/page/33190468) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rusby, Henry Hurd (1855-1940), American botanist, physician and plant explorer; collected in New Mexico and Arizona before going to medical school; Dr. med.
 New York 1884; to South America for Parke-Davis Co. in search of cocaine in Bolivia and Peru and subsequently crossing the Amazon region from west to east 1884-1886; professor of botany and materia medica, New York College of Pharmacy (the later Dept. Pharmacy, Columbia Univ.)
 1888-1905; dean of the faculty ib.
 1905-1933; dean emeritus 1933-1940; one of the incorporators of the New York Botanical Garden and associated with it from its organization in 1898; curator of economic collections 1900-1911; honorary curator id.
-1912-1940; member of the board of scientific directors 1900-1933; in later years travelling in Venezuela, Columbia, Mexico and again in Brazil, as well as throughout the United States; intrepid collector, "always... an amazing story to tell,... always in trouble". (*Rusby*).
+1912-1940; member of the board of scientific directors 1900-1933; in later years travelling in Venezuela, Columbia, Mexico and again in Brazil, as well as throughout the United States; intrepid collector, "always... an amazing story to tell,... always in trouble".
+**Abbreviated name**: *Rusby*

 #### Herbarium and types